themartiancompany/gur/man/gur.1.rst

 Keys
 ==========

 * repos                 Returns all Ur repos in the target namespace.
 * description           Description of mirror repository.
 * homepage              Homepage of a mirror repository.
 * topics                Topics of a mirror repository.
 * project_id            Project ID for a gitlab.com repository.
-*
+* artifacts             Latest artifact for an Ur Gitlab mirror.
+* releases              Get releases for an Ur Gitlab mirror.
+* release               Downloads latest release assets for an Ur Gitlab mirror.

 Values
 ========